Building Your Professional Reputation While Building Your Career

 If KCCD perceives you have behaved unprofessionally, you will be notified in a timely manner to meet with a KCCD staff member to discuss the incident.
 In the interim, access to KCCD resources including CareerSource may be suspended.

-Consequences will be determined by the KCCD Director based on the severity of the negative impact of your action, and can include the following:
+Consequences will be determined by the Assistant Dean of Career Services and Alumni Engagement based on the severity of the negative impact of your action, and can include the following:

-- Referral to Kogod Associate Dean of Academic Programs and/or Dean of Students for further disciplinary action
+Referral to Kogod Dean of Students for further disciplinary action

-- The duration of loss of services and requirements to regain eligibility (such as writing an apology letter to an employer or alumnus) are at the discretion of the KCCD Director.
+The duration of loss of services and requirements to regain eligibility (such as writing an apology letter to an employer or alumnus) are at the discretion of the Assistant Dean of Careers Services and Alumni Engagement.

 If you have any questions about these expectations or need clarification, please contact KCCD at (202) 885-1908 or firstname.lastname@example.org.